 When it comes to caring for your teeth, choosing the right toothbrush is essential for maintaining good oral hygiene.
 Brushing your teeth twice a day, using a mouthwash and flossing are the most important elements of oral care.
 But with so many toothbrushes on the market, how do we know which one we should be using?
 Is a soft or a hard toothbrush best?

-Toothbrushes are personal, which is why they’re available in a variety of shapes, sizes and bristles types.
-The toothbrush bristles are in fact what keeps your teeth clean and bacteria-free, so choosing between hard and soft toothbrushes is crucial to your overall teeth and gum’s health.
+Toothbrushes can be a personal preference, which is why they’re available in a variety of shapes, sizes and bristle types.
+While we don’t have the answer to which colour you should choose, we strongly recommend paying attention to bristle type.
+The toothbrush bristles are what keeps your teeth clean and bacteria-free, so choosing between soft and hard toothbrushes is actually more important than you might have first thought.

 How Often Should I Replace My Toothbrush?

-You should replace your toothbrush when it begins to show wear or every two or three months.
-It’s also important to change toothbrushes after you’ve been sick, as the bristles can collect bacteria and germs, leading to reinfection.
+Many people don’t replace their toothbrush often enough.
+A good rule of thumb is to replace your toothbrush every time it begins to show wear and tear, or every two to three months.
+It’s also important to replace your toothbrush if you have been ill, as the bristles can harbour bacteria and germs, leading to reinfection.

 Choosing The Right Toothbrush For You

 There are a lot of choices out there when it comes to purchasing a toothbrush, so it can be difficult to know what to look for.
 OralB has put together a list of some general tips on what to look for: